Green Bay Packers vs. Pittsburgh Steelers NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - The Packers have been favored by 6.5 points or more once this season and covered the spread.

-- Green Bay's games this year have hit the over on two of three set point totals (66.7%).
+- Green Bay's games this year have eclipsed the over/under two times in three opportunities (66.7%).

 - This year, the Packers put up just 0.7 more points per game (22.7) than the Steelers give up (22).

-- Green Bay is 2-0 against the spread and 2-0 overall in games when it puts up more than 22 points.
+- Green Bay is 2-0 against the spread and 2-0 overall in games when it records more than 22 points.

-- This year, the Packers have turned the ball over three times, one more than the Steelers' takeaways (2).
+- The Packers have turned the ball over three times this season, one more turnover than the Steelers have forced (2).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Steelers.